-… I break the edges of the world, rearranging them … beneath the surface I am hiding clues and hints … the trivial, familiar, global, the deadly, beautiful and the ugly ...
+… I break the edges of the world, rearrange them … beneath the surface I hide clues and hints … the trivial, familiar, global, the deadly, beautiful and the ugly ...
 I want the view to rest on the margins of the continents and then disperse against the vastness of the world seas ...

 … for me, maps and nautical charts are abstract and at the same time profound representations of the world … although they seem to reflect reality, they still trigger subjective, poetic, yearning feelings … sensations which I am translating into new maps …